Mackenzie Carson: International career

 Carson was identified by Rugby Canada and brought into the international player pathway at the age of 17.
 She represented the Canada U18s team in England in 2016.
 That same year, she graduated up to the Canada U20s, returning to England for a three-match series, as she made a permanent transition to playing as a forward.

 In autumn 2018, Carson made her full international test debut for Canada, as a replacement hooker in a defeat to England.
 This was the first of three caps she earned with Canada's senior team.

 Ahead of the 2023 Women's Six Nations Championship, Carson received her first call-up to England, after switching her national allegiance, under international rugby union eligibility rules.
 She successfully applied for the transfer, having qualified to play for England by birthright through her English mother, and completed a three-year stand-down from her last cap for Canada.
 Carson was named in the starting line-up for her England debut, in the opening round fixture against Scotland, as a loosehead prop.
 This made her the first rugby player to represent England, either for the women's or men's senior sides, after being capped by another nation.

 On 17 March 2025, she was selected in England's squad for the Women's Six Nations Championship.
 She was later named in England's squad for the Women's Rugby World Cup in England.

 Personal life

 Carson graduated from the University of British Columbia with a bachelor's degree in history.

 While still living in Canada, Carson coached the U16 and U18 teams in the Fraser Valley.
 Upon moving to England, she achieved a level 2 coaching certificate with the RFU.

-Aside from her playing career with Saracens, Carson is employed as a project officer at the club's charitable arm, the Saracens Foundation, and also a project assistant at the Hertfordshire Sports Partnership.
+Aside from her playing career with Saracens, Carson was employed as a project officer at the club's charitable arm, the Saracens Foundation, and also a project assistant at the Hertfordshire Sports Partnership.
 In recognition of her efforts, she was nominated for the Community Coach of the Year Award by Premiership Rugby in 2022.